 Bookmark your findings as you search, so you can return to them for further study.

-- QuickList allows you to save a resource with the touch of one button.
-Once your resources are saved in QuickList, you can return to them easily by clicking on the list saved at the bottom of your screen.
+- Favorites allows you to save a resource with the touch of one button.
+Once your resources are saved in Favorites, you can return to them easily by clicking on the list saved at the bottom of your screen.

 - My Content folder gives you a digital filing cabinet for your resources.
 You can create organized folders before you start your search, if you want to work with an outline.
 Or, you can drop all the resources you find into the general My Content folder first and then create folders to help you organize.

-When you find a resource that you want to review after your search activity, click on the + icon to add it to your QuickList.
+When you find a resource that you want to review after your search activity, click Add to Favorites

 When you find resources you want to keep and use, arrange them in folder in My Content for easy access and reference.
 You can create one main folder with sub-folders according to the sections of your paper or assignment.